kbariotis/kostasbariotis.com/src/pages/modern-static-site-generation/index.md

 date: "2017-08-14T00:00:00.000Z"
 ---

-In this post I will talk about static site generators, how they have involved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby.js](https://gatsbyjs.org), a modern static site generator.
+In this post, I will talk about static site generators.
+How they have involved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby.js](https://gatsbyjs.org), a modern static site generator.

 ## Static site generators as we know them

-Jekyll, Hexo, Hugo.
-They do one thing and they do it extremely well.
-I've build a ton of sites using Jekyll hosted either on GitHub either somewhere else.
+[Jekyll](http://jekyllrb.com), [Hexo](https://hexo.io), [Hugo](https://gohugo.io/).
+They do one thing and they do it well.
+I've built a ton of sites using Jekyll hosted either on GitHub either somewhere else.
 They all work pretty much the same way:

-* You describe your content in some common templating language (JADE, Handlebars, etc)
+* You describe your content in some common templating language ([Pug](pugjs.org), [Handlebars](http://handlebarsjs.com), etc)
 * While in development, start a local web server and add file "watchers" that will listen for content changes and re-render the site
 * Finally, you render the whole site in static HTML and deploy.
 The generator will combine your files and produce a well formed HTML content.

-For client side functionality, you have to keep the client side logic separated from the backend.
+A caveat here is that you have to keep the client side logic separated from the backend.
 Much like in an architecture where Wordpress is involved.
 So, pretty much nothing is changing.
-Literally, the difference from having a cached version of wordpress and content generated with Jekyll is none.
+The difference from having a cached version of Wordpress and content generated with Jekyll is none.

 ## Enter the new world order

-React.js!
-Aw yeah!
+[React.js](https://facebook.github.io/react/)!
+Awww yeah!
 We've heard about it!
-It's dominating the Web, but for a reason really.
-There are really so many reasons React.js have gained such a hype.
-Many of the techniques we will discuss here can be easily applied with other frameworks and libraries but React.js can play so nicely with them.
+It's dominating the Web, but for a reason.
+There are so many reasons React.js have gained such a hype.
+Many of the techniques we will discuss here can be easily applied to other frameworks and libraries but React.js can play so nicely with them.

-There is this function called Server Side Rendering where you can produce static HTML content directly from a tree of React.js components.
-That content will still contains the required React.js specific anotations needed so when the same tree will be loaded on the client, on top of the previously produced content, will know exactly what has to be rendered and what not to.
+There is this function called [Server Side Rendering](https://facebook.github.io/react/docs/react-dom-server.html) where you can produce static HTML content directly from a tree of React.js components.
+That HTML content will contain the required React.js specific annotations so when the same tree will be loaded on the client, on top of the previously produced content, will know exactly what has to be rendered and what not to.
 From there, the client side logic can take the lead.
-Once the user visits a site, the server will directly respond with the static HTML.
+Once the user visits a site, the server will respond with the static HTML.
 Once it's loaded in the user's browser and the user navigates in another route, the client side logic will respond and will render the new page, instead of contacting the server again.
 The same codebase will be used for the backend as also for the frontend.
-And that's really a game changer.
+And that's a game changer.

 So let's see the new list: